Getting It Across:

 Georgina is the editor-at-large of The Art Newspaper and columnist of the Financial Times.
 She is a book author and a member of the International Association of Art Critics (AICA).
 Read more.

-Francesca is a member of the Tate Executive Committee, Latin American Acquisition Committee, and patron of other international institutions.
+Francesca is ACT!
+Founder, Co-Chair of Tate Patrons, Founding Chair of the IC, Foundation Maeght, and patron of other international institutions.
 She is a Senior Lecturer at Sotheby's Institute.
 Read more.

 Aaron is the Director of Delfina Foundation in London.
 Among many events, he curated the performance programme of the 58th Venice Biennale.
 He has been appointed to numerous boards and juries including the Turner Prize.
 Read more.